SKIP TO MAIN

 The increase in budget comes with no predesigned criteria.
 It allows us to be flexible to respond to our partners as we listen to their needs and ideas.
 We’re also listening and planning for ways to use all our forms of capital—convening, communications, investments, and more—to resource our grant partners and their communities.

-This is a decision to step up with a deeper investment in our priority communities and efforts that to continue advancing long-overdue change.
+This is a decision to step up with a deeper investment in our priority communities and efforts that continue to advance long-overdue change.

 I’ll have more to say soon about how we’re stepping up for our nonprofit partners, who have the deepest connections to the communities we serve: Native Americans, communities of color, refugees, immigrants, and people in rural areas.